 - Recovering from failures such as data loss, major downtime, or ransomware incidents

-To assess the reliability of your workload using the tenets found in the Microsoft Azure Well-Architected Framework, reference the Microsoft Azure Well-Architected Review.
+To assess the reliability of your workload using the tenets found in the Microsoft Azure Well-Architected Framework, take the Microsoft Azure Well-Architected Review.

 For more information, explore the following video on diving deeper into Azure workload reliability:

-- Distributed systems are complex, and a failure at one point can potentially cascade throughout the system.
+- Distributed systems are complex.
+A failure at one point can potentially cascade throughout the system.

-- Costs for cloud environments are kept low through commodity hardware, so occasional hardware failures must be expected.
+- Costs for cloud environments are kept low through commodity hardware.
+Occasional hardware failures must be expected.

-- Applications often depend on external services, which may become temporarily unavailable or throttle high-volume users.
+- Applications often depend on external services.
+Those services might be temporarily unavailable or throttle high-volume users.

 - Today's users expect an application to be available 24/7 without ever going offline.

 All of these factors mean that cloud applications must be designed to expect occasional failures and recover from them.
-Azure has many resiliency features already built into the platform.
-For example:
+Azure has many resiliency features already built into the platform, such as these examples:

 - Azure managed disks are automatically placed in different storage scale units to limit the effects of hardware failures.

-- Virtual machines (VMs) in an availability set are spread across several fault domains.
-A fault domain is a group of VMs that share a common power source and network switch.
-Spreading VMs across fault domains limits the impact of physical hardware failures, network outages, or power interruptions.
+- Virtual machines in an availability set are spread across several fault domains.
+A fault domain is a group of virtual machines that share a common power source and network switch.
+Spreading virtual machines across fault domains limits the effect of physical hardware failures, network outages, or power interruptions.

-- Availability Zones are physically separate locations within each Azure region.
+- Availability zones are physically separate locations within an Azure region.
 Each zone is composed of one or more datacenters equipped with independent power, cooling, and networking infrastructure.
-With availability zones, you can design and operate applications, and databases that automatically transition between zones without interruption, which ensures resiliency if one zone is affected.
-For more information, reference Regions and Availability Zones in Azure.
+With availability zones, you can design and operate applications and databases that automatically transition between zones without interruption.
+This approach ensures reliability if one zone is affected.
+For more information, reference Azure regions and availability zones.